Signing on the Dotted Line: Publishing Contract Number Two

 Please leave a comment, and let’s encourage each other.

-27 Replies to “Signing on the Dotted Line: Publishing Contract Number Two”
+27 thoughts on “Signing on the Dotted Line: Publishing Contract Number Two

 1. It’s a great way to look at it–as painful as it was (is) to be rejected, I’d also hate to have the old versions of my work out there, now that I’ve seen what it can (has already) become.